More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 The Swayambhu stupa is one of the largest and most sacred Buddhist sites in the country and has panoramic views over the city.
 Once you make the steep climb to the top, that is.

-In addition to the colorful and beautifully ornate stupa, there are a wide assortment of monkeys of all ages gallivanting around the grounds.
+In addition to the colorful and beautifully ornate stupa, there is a wide assortment of monkeys of all ages gallivanting around the grounds.
 Swiping bits of food from the intended temple offerings, they generally make a nuisance of themselves to the locals while at the same time providing numerous adorable photo ops for the tourists.

 Swayambhu Monkey Temple Kathmandu Nepal